 - Nothing but the Truth by Avi Philip Malloy claims he was just being patriotic, but the truth is he’s got a grudge against his teacher and he’s willing to let his personal issues grow into a national miscommunication nightmare if it means he’ll get his way in the end.

 - Roll of Thunder, Hear My Cry by Mildred D. Taylor Growing up during the Great Depression is difficult enough, but for Cassie and family tough times make the sting of racism in rural Mississippi a sharper point to bear.

 - To Kill a Mockingbird by Harper Lee Perhaps no other book in modern American literature has stirred the hearts and minds of as many people as Lee’s To Kill a Mockingbird.
 Loosely based on events from Lee’s life, Mockingbird is the story of Scout, a young girl growing up in rural Alabama during the Great Depression.
-When her father, Atticus Finch, is appointed to represent an African-American man accused of a crime, Scout must learn that standing up for what you believe in does not have to include violence and doing what is right is not always a view shared by the majority.
+When her father, Atticus Finch, is appointed to represent an African-American man accused of a crime, Scout must learn that standing up for what you believe in does not have to include violence and doing what you believe is right is not always easy, especially when it is not a view shared by the majority.

 - Night by Elie Wiesel The autobiographical account of the author’s trip and arrival as a prisoner to the German concentration camp, Auschwitz, during World War II, Wiesel takes the reader back to every explicit detail of those horrific moments from his youth which will be ingrained in his mind forever.